SS Empire Javelin: History

-Construction and operation

-SS Empire Javelin was built by Consolidated Steel Corporation, Wilmington, California as the Cape Lobos, and transferred under the terms of lend lease on completion in January 1944.
+Empire Javelin was built by Consolidated Steel Corporation, Wilmington, California as the Cape Lobos, and transferred under the terms of lend lease on completion in January 1944.
 She was bareboat chartered by the War Shipping Administration to the Ministry of War Transport and managed by Blue Star Line.

-D-Day
+Action on D Day

+Empire Javelin arrived in Portsmouth late in the summer of 1943 where she took delivery of 18 British designed Thornycroft Landing Craft Assault (LCA's).
+Sailing north, the Merchant Navy and Royal Navy crews spent many weeks in training off Holy Loch in Scotland, practicing raising and lowering her LCA's and firing her protective anti-aircraft guns in preparation for D-Day.

 The ship sailed from Portland Harbour anchorage on 5 June 1944, destined for Dog Green Omaha Beach, Normandy, after embarking troops of the 1st Battalion 116th Infantry regiment of US 29th Division by landing craft from Weymouth, Dorset.
-Most notably, the ship carried members of Company A, 116th Infantry, who were from Bedford, Virginia.
-Bedford is the home of the United States' National D-Day Memorial.
-551st Landing Craft Assault (LCA) Flotilla crewed by Royal Navy Volunteer Reserve (RNVR) of Combined Operations was based aboard Empire Javelin on D-Day.
-Six of the eighteen LCAs of 551st LCA Flotilla were lost on D-Day, with the remainder being severely damaged.
+Members of Company A, 116th Infantry, were from Bedford, Virginia. where the United States' National D-Day Memorial is located.

+The 551st Landing Craft Assault (LCA) Flotilla, crewed by Royal Navy Volunteer Reserve (RNVR) of Combined Operations, was based aboard Empire Javelin on D-Day.
+Six of the eighteen LCAs of the flotilla were lost on 6 June and the remainder were severely damaged.